Do you have photos of your ancestors in your closet? Explore these 5 steps to identify an old family photograph!

 I’m talking about my ancestors’ photographs.

 I am sharing with you steps you can take to begin evaluating and identifying your heirloom photographs.
+The photograph we will take a closer look at is from one of those boxes in the back of my aunt’s car.

 Let’s walk through the steps used to identify this photograph.

-1. Learn About the Photo’s Provenance – Where did the photograph Come From?
+Step #1 – Learn About the Photo’s Provenance – Where did the photograph Come From?

 While any sense of family groupings was lost, knowing the photograph belonged to Esther Lee Richardson Talbott narrowed the family lines to Richardson, Talbott, and Elliott.
 Because the majority of photographs pre-dated Esther’s marriage into the Talbott family, the photographs including this one likely were from the Richardson or Elliott families.